erdincka/ezmeral-demo-azure-terraform/README.md

 ## How to setup BlueData demo environment on Azure with Terraform

+This aims to create a minimal demo environment in Microsoft Azure to run BlueData 4.0 installation.

+Taken from the work of https://github.com/bluedata-community/bluedata-demo-env-aws-terraform

+Run terraform to deploy resources in Azure, and then ssh to controller & run "bluedata_install.sh" script to continue with installation.

 Query subscription ID
 az account list --query "[].{name:name, subscriptionId:id, tenantId:tenantId}"